7h1n0b1/7h1n0b1/README.md

 - 🔭 Some content comming soon
 - 🌱 I’m currently learning about Microservices and DevSecOps 🌱
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2021 Goals: Prepare some lab setups
+- 🥅 2023 Goal: Setup a website and get some good blog posts out.
 - ⚡ Fun fact: I love to play guitar and Read books